Oral Cancers

 Treatments

-When detected early, these types of cancer are highly curable -- often with either surgery or radiation therapy alone.
+When detected early, mouth cancer is highly curable -- often with surgery and radiation therapy.
 More advanced cancers are generally treated with a combination of treatments.

 Surgery